 About

+Welcome!
 I am a PhD Candidate in Economics at University College London.
-I will be on the 2025-2026 Job Market.
 My research interests are in macroeconomics and applied macroeconometrics.

 My supervisors are Morten O. Ravn and Daniel J. Lewis.